Enkidu-6/tor-ddos/README.md

 modprobe xt_recent ip_list_tot=10000
 ```

 Just in case you didn't want to edit your **sysctl.conf**.
-You should at least do these three lines.
+You should at least do these three lines which is why I'm including them in the scripts.
 The last one is important because when you are keeping track of connections, by default linux keeps track of 100 of them at most and then replaces them with new connections.
 We want to keep a longer list so we increase it to 10000.

 ***Please note that the following rules assume your Orport is 443.
 If you are listening on a different port replace 443 with your own.***

 ```
 iptables -t mangle -I PREROUTING -p tcp -m set --match-set allow-list src -j ACCEPT

-iptables -t mangle -A PREROUTING -p tcp --syn --destination-port $ORPort -m hashlimit --hashlimit-name TOR-$ORPort --hashlimit-mode srcip --hashlimit-srcmask 32 --hashlimit-above 1/minute --hashlimit-burst 5 --hashlimit-htable-expire 60000 -j DROP

 iptables -t mangle -A PREROUTING -p tcp --destination-port 443 -m recent --name tor-ddos --set

-iptables -t mangle -A PREROUTING -p tcp --destination-port 443 -m connlimit --connlimit-mask 32 --connlimit-above 4 -j SET --add-set tor-ddos src
+iptables -t mangle -A PREROUTING -p tcp --destination-port 443 -m connlimit --connlimit-mask 32 --connlimit-above 2 -j SET --add-set tor-ddos src

+iptables -t mangle -A PREROUTING -p tcp -m set --match-set tor-ddos src -j DROP

 iptables -t mangle -A PREROUTING -p tcp --syn --destination-port 443 -m connlimit --connlimit-mask 32 --connlimit-above 4 -j DROP

-iptables -t mangle -A PREROUTING -p tcp -m set --match-set persec src -j DROP

-iptables -t mangle -A PREROUTING -p tcp -m set --match-set tor-ddos src -j DROP

 iptables -t mangle -A PREROUTING -p tcp --destination-port 443 -j ACCEPT
 ```

 We let tor-authorities and snowflake do what they need to do.

-We throttle the connection of abusive IP addresses to 1 per minute after letting the first 5 connection requests through.
-This will prevent your conntrack table to get flooded at a very high rate at once and gives your system time to process and add them to the block list gradually while they wait.
-It also, to a certain point, protect you from SYN flood attacks.

 keep track of connections in a file named tor-ddos which will reside in /proc/net/xt_recent/

-Add IP addresses that try to create more than 4 connections at a time to our ORPort to a list (tor-ddos).
+Add IP addresses that try to create more than 2 connections at a time to our ORPort to a list (tor-ddos).

+Dropping any attempt by those in our ddos list

 Dropping any attempt to connect to ORPort if they already have 4, whether they are in the block list or not.

-Dropping any attempt by those in our ddos list

 Accept everyone else.